bigjeager/bear-mcp-server/README.md

 2. Go to `Help` → `Advanced` → `API Token` → `Copy Token`
 3. The token will be copied to your clipboard

-**On iOS:**
-1. Open Bear App
-2. Go to Preferences → Advanced
-3. Locate the API Token section
-4. Tap to generate or copy the token

 ## Configuration

 Add the server to your MCP client configuration.
 For Claude Desktop, add to your `claude_desktop_config.json`: